Damn Good Guides

 Why should I book an inshore fishing charter in Massachusetts with Captain Experiences?

-Our Damn Good Guides currently offer 16 inshore trips in Massachusetts, and the most popular trips in the area are Old-School Classic Trip guided by Greg, Half Day Fishing Charter guided by Doug, and Trophy Striped Bass guided by Justin.
+Our Damn Good Guides currently offer 16 inshore trips in Massachusetts, and the most popular trips in the area are Old-School Classic Trip guided by Greg, Half Day Fishing Charter guided by Doug, and Midsummer-Fall Cape Cod Flyfishing guided by Drew.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.